Encoding quantum bits in bound electronic states of a graphene nanotorus: Systematic errors and gate fidelity

-Let us here consider the average infidelity to implement the Hadamard gate as a function of the deviation amplitude of the magnetic field $\delta B/B_0$, where $B_0$ is a reference value.
-From the maximum deviation we estimated the fluctuations in the final state from the relation $\delta \Fcal = \max_{\{\psi_\mathrm{inp}\}} \Fcal(\ket{\psi_\mathrm{eff}}, \ket*{\psi_\mathrm{per}})$.
-In Fig.~\SubFig{Fig-Systematic}{a} we show the behaviour of the infidelity with respect to $\delta B/B_0$ for two different values of magnetic field $B_0$.
-In the cases considered here, small deviations in $B_0$ (less than $1\%$) are enough to promote a significant in the gate implementation.
-Note that errors of this magnitude are within reach of several experiments~\cite{fei1997precision, goerbig2011electronic}, especially in state-of-the-art setups~\cite{Gross:16,Miller:17,Thiele:18}, where the control over the magnetic field is of order of $\mu$T. However, as shown in Fig.~\SubFig{Fig-Systematic}{b}, the negative effects induced by the fluctuations of the magnetic field can be mitigated by a suitable choice of the electric field, which sets the time of the gate implementation.
-In the case where the fluctuations are present in the electric field, with a relative error amplitude of $\delta E/E_0$ around the reference value $E_0$, the qubit control is much more robust to errors than for a fluctuating $B_0$ see Figs.~\SubFig{Fig-Systematic}{c} and~\SubFig{Fig-Systematic}{d}.
-However, our results suggest the magnetic field, within the values presented in~\SubFig{Fig-LyingStates}{b}, does not allow to reduce the effects of the fluctuating electric field.
+Let us here consider the implementation of a Hadamard gate (a genuinely quantum gate), and compute the average infidelity as a function of the fluctuation amplitude of the magnetic field, $\delta B/B_0$, where $B_0$ is a reference value.
+A Hadamard gate is implemented in a time interval $\Delta t$ by choosing $\Delta = \Omega(E_0)/2 = \pi / (2\sqrt{2}\Delta t)$ in Eq.~\eqref{Ap-Heff}~\cite{Santos:18-a}.
+Therefore, we set the \revisionRefB{driving} field frequency $\revisionRefB{\omega_{\mathrm{d}}}$ and the reference magnetic and electric field $B_0$ and $E_0$ accordingly.

+In Fig.~\SubFig{Fig-Systematic}{a} we show the behaviour of the infidelity as a function of $\delta B/B_0$ and for two different values of magnetic field $B_0$.
+This systematic error induces a change in the natural qubit frequency $\omega$, so the detuning $\Delta$ is in turn affected (since $\revisionRefB{\omega_{\mathrm{d}}}$ is kept fixed); then, the condition $\Delta = \pi / (2\sqrt{2}\Delta t)$ is no longer satisfied.
+In the cases considered here, small deviations in $B_0$ (less than $1\%$) are enough to induce a significant infidelity in the gate implementation.
+Note that errors of this magnitude are within reach of several experiments~\cite{fei1997precision, goerbig2011electronic}, especially in state-of-the-art setups~\cite{Gross:16,Miller:17,Thiele:18} where the control over the magnetic field is of order of a few $\mu$T. However, as shown in Fig.~\SubFig{Fig-Systematic}{b}, the negative effects induced by the magnetic field fluctuations can be mitigated by an increase in the electric field, which sets the time of the gate implementation.
+This can be understood by the fact that $\delta B/B_0$ generates an error in the relative phase between the computational states $\ket{0}$ and $\ket{1}$, due to relative errors in $\sigma_{z}$-component of the Hamiltonian as compared to $\sigma_{x}$-component.
+However, this error becomes smaller when the magnitude of the $\sigma_{x}$-component is increased.

+In the case of fluctuations in the electric field, characterized by a relative error amplitude of $\delta E/E_0$ around the reference value $E_0$, the qubit control is much more robust than in the case of magnetic field fluctuations, as illustrated in Figs.~\SubFig{Fig-Systematic}{c} and~\SubFig{Fig-Systematic}{d}.
+Nevertheless, our results suggest that choosing appropriately the magnetic field does not allow to reduce the effects of the fluctuating electric field if one is restricted to the range of field amplitude presented in Fig.~\ref{Fig-Anharmonicity}.
+To understand this result, one needs to keep in mind that $\delta E/E_0$ affects the component $\sigma_{x}$, responsible for changing population of the states $\ket{0}$ and $\ket{1}$, which cannot be corrected by acting only on the relative phase between these states.